Skip to main content

 In the absence of a content degree, 24 semester hours/credits in content relevant to the area in which you wish to teach are needed.
 Candidates who are missing content area courses can take them at a local college or university or as a PBS (post-baccalaureate student) at NC State prior to admission.

-If an applicant does not have the 24 content area credits needed to be accepted into the program, he or she can still enroll in the first graduate classes as a Non-Degree student (NDS) while completing the full 24 content-specific hours and transfer those credits into the degree program.
+If an applicant does not have the 24 content area credits needed to be accepted into the program, he or she can still enroll in the first graduate classes as a Non-Degree student (NDS) while completing the full 24 content-specific hours and transferring those credits into the degree program.
 Up to 12 credit hours with a grade of “B” or better can be transferred into a master’s degree program (either completed as an NDS student or at another institution).

 *Please note that the Master of Arts in Teaching is a Distance Education program, so students on university-sponsored visas are not eligible for this program.
 Please contact the Office of International Services with any questions.